-Already in 1989, we already watched, in BACK TO THE FUTURE Part II, Marty McFly (2015 version) wear virtual reality viewers that could control the home automation of the futuristic house or entertainment with AR holograms the sequel to The Shark 19 in HoloMax; we already watched Sharon Stone in the role of Lori in the 1990 TOTAL RECALL, training in tennis with her hologram; or even passing through a 1995 JOHNNY MNEMONIC, with a Keanu Reeves preMatrix, even as early as 1999 in FIGHT CLUB, where the IKEA catalog comes to life in augmented reality; up to the 2002 MINORITY REPORT, the cinema has already given us many cult films in the past with advances in augmented and virtual reality technology.
+Already in 1989, we already watched, in BACK TO THE FUTURE Part II, Marty McFly (2015 version) wear virtual reality viewers that could control the home automation of the futuristic house or entertainment with AR holograms the sequel to The Shark 19 in HoloMax; we already watched Sharon Stone in the role of Lori in the 1990 TOTAL RECALL, training in tennis with her hologram; or even passing through a 1995 JOHNNY MNEMONIC, with a Keanu Reeves preMatrix, even as early as 1999 in FIGHT CLUB, where the IKEA catalog comes to life in augmented reality; up to the 2002 MINORITY REPORT, and the last immersive READY PLAYER ONE (2018) directed by Spielberg, the cinema has already given us many cult films in the past with advances in augmented and virtual reality technology.

 But what is augmented reality (AR)?